Sleepdealr/jlc_discord_bot/README.md

 # Running as Daemon
 This will be for users with systemd, if you are using another init system, you will need to modify these files
-1. Fill out the `start.sh` and `jlc.service` files with the necessary information
+1. Fill out the `start.sh` and `jlc.service` files with the necessary information, move to main directory
+2. Run `chmod +x start.sh`
-2. Edit `components.json` to contain the correct components and role/channel IDs
+3. Edit `components.json` to contain the correct components and role/channel IDs and move to config folder
-3. Move `jlc.service` to `/lib/systemd/service/`
+4. Move `jlc.service` to `/lib/systemd/service/`
-4. Allow `start.sh` to be executed by running `chmod +x start.sh`
+5. Allow `start.sh` to be executed by running `chmod +x start.sh`
-5. Enable the service with `sudo systemctl enable jlc`
+6. Enable the service with `sudo systemctl enable jlc`
    1. If you're doing this for the first time, run `sudo systemctl start jlc` to start it

 ## Useful commands and utilities